Arthi-chaud/Arthi-chaud/README.md

 ## Other projets not as impressive, but still cool

-- :microscope: [Marvinette](https://github.com/Arthi-chaud/Marvinette) - Functionnal test framework, build to test projects from the school I study at
+- :microscope: [Marvinette](https://github.com/Arthi-chaud/Marvinette) - Framework for functionnal testing, built to test projects from the school I study at
 - :calendar: [Gladitek](https://github.com/Arthi-chaud/Gladitek) - Tool to sync your Google calendar with my school's.

 ## Favorite ways of coding